• Skip to primary navigation

 jump to recipe / print recipe

-This Easy Gluten Free Lemon Cake is perfect for Spring and something everyone will love!
+This Easy Gluten Free Lemon Cake is perfect for Spring and something everyone will love especially lemon lovers!
 This Starbucks copycat is a healthier alternative and let me tell you, it is so easy to make.
 This lemon cake is bursting with lemon flavors yet it is oh so sweet.

 This recipe is my go to in the Summer or Springtime when we have company.
 It is light, fluffy, sweet and full of flavor!
 My husband loves it so much that this is his number one requested dessert recipe for his birthday.